-- (a) Is not less than 17 years of ages. - (b) Has completed the 10th grade in the public schools of this state or its equivalent. - (c) Is not subject to denial pursuant to Section 480. - (d) Has done any of the following: - (1) Completed a course in cosmetology from a school approved by the board. - (2) Practiced cosmetology as defend in this chapter -Chapter 10 of Division 3 of the California Business and Professions Code outside of this state for a period of time equivalent to the study and training of a qualified person who has completed a course in cosmetology from a school the curriculum of which complied with requirements adopted by the board.
-Each three months of practice shall be deemed the equivalent of 100 hours of training for qualification under paragraph (1) of this subdivision. - (3) Holds a license as a barber in this state and has completed a cosmetology Transfer course in a school approved by the board. - (4) Completed a barbering course in a school approved by the board and has completed a cosmetology Transfer course in a school approved by the board. - (5) Completed the apprenticeship program in cosmetology specified in Article 4 (commencing with Section 7332).
+- (a) Is not less than 17 years of ages. - (b) Has completed the 10th grade in the public schools of this state or its equivalent. - (c) Is not subject to denial pursuant to Section 480. - (d) Has done any of the following:

+(1) Completed a course in cosmetology from a school approved by the board.

+- (2) Practiced cosmetology as defend in this chapter -Chapter 10 of Division 3 of the California Business and Professions Code outside of this state for a period of time equivalent to the study and training of a qualified person who has completed a course in cosmetology from a school the curriculum of which complied with requirements adopted by the board.
+Each three months of practice shall be deemed the equivalent of 100 hours of training for qualification under paragraph (1) of this subdivision. - (3) Holds a license as a barber in this state and has completed a cosmetology Transfer course in a school approved by the board. - (4) Completed a barbering course in a school approved by the board and has completed a cosmetology Transfer course in a school approved by the board. - (5) Completed the apprenticeship program in cosmetology specified in Article 4(commencing with Section 7332). - (6) Completed comparable military training as documented by submission of Verification of Military Experience and Training (V-MET) records.

-BARBERING (1500 Hours)
+BARBERING (1000 Hours)

-The curriculum for students enrolled in a Barbering course consists of fifteen hundred (1,500) clock hours of Technical Instruction and Practical Training.
+The curriculum for students enrolled in a Barbering course consists of one thousand (1,000) clock hours of Technical Instruction and Practical Training.
 Instruction will cover from the art and science of Barbering, principle and techniques of hair, skin care, manicuring for man, health and safety practice to career and employment information.
 The course of study satisfies the requirements of Section 7316 of the Barbering and Cosmetologist Act.